lightup-data/lightctl/docs/rule.yaml.md

   description: string                   # optional string that describes this rule (ignored by the system)

+  tags: [ string ]                      # list of tags associated with this object

 config:
   symptom: |
     [ sharp_change | distribution_drift | trend_change | value_change | out_of_bounds |